NaomiKriger/speech_to_speech_magician/README.md

 <img src=src/pics/magician.jpg width="400">

 # High Level Description
-This is a Python project that enables users to interact with an AI using speech-to-text and text-to-speech technologies.
+This is a Python project that enables users to interact with AI using speech-to-text and text-to-speech technologies.

 # Installation